sontt9/ssh-tasks/README.md

 }
 ```

-`./run upgrade on example.com`
+`run upgrade on example.com`

-`./run upgrade on manifest`
+`run upgrade on manifest`

-`./run upgrade` will use the default manifest file
+`run upgrade` will use the default manifest file

 ### Local tasks